momotan039/Tech-Heaven-Php/README.md

 ## Get Started
 1. Clone the repository: `git clone [repository URL]`
 2. Set up your local development environment.
-3. Import the database schema.
-4. Launch the application and start shopping!
+3. Launch the application and start shopping!

 ## Contribution Guidelines
 We welcome contributions from the community to enhance Tech Heaven.
 Feel free to submit bug fixes, feature enhancements, or any other improvements via pull requests.